Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Boltzmann equation in BQFT method

 \subsection{Solving the Inconsistency}

 Now, let us address the inconsistency between the fluid and the microscopic method when computing the bubble wall velocity.
 In the previous section, we have shown that the non-trivial friction force from the microscopic method can be consistently treated by the Boltzmann equation with the BQFT method.
-Thus, one can expect that the inconsistency introduced in the Section.\ref{incon} can be resolved by introducing the modified Boltzmann equation with the BQFT method.
+Thus, one can expect that the inconsistency introduced in Section~\ref{incon} can be resolved by introducing the modified Boltzmann equation with the BQFT method.

-To that end, we recall that the fluid method entails the Boltzmann equation plus the total energy-momentum conservation.
+To that end, we recall that the fluid method entails utilizing the Boltzmann equation plus the total energy-momentum conservation.
 For the bubble-plasma coupled system, the total energy momentum tensor can be written as $T^{\mu\nu}=T_f^{\mu\nu}+T_\phi^{\mu\nu}$.
 Here $T_f^{\mu\nu}$ is the plasma energy momentum tensor in the previous discussion, and $T^{\mu\nu}_\phi$ is the standard scalar field energy-momentum tensor, which describes the bubble

-To derive the fluid equation of motion(EoMs), the fluid method uses the ordinary Boltzmann equation, which comprises the momentum conservation.
-Thus one finds the same equation as Eq.\eqref{eq:bzbz} without the contribution from the collision terms
+To derive the fluid equations of motion (EOM) , the fluid method uses the ordinary Boltzmann equation, which assumes momentum conservation in the microscopic particle interactions at the bubble wall.
+Thus, one finds the same equation as Eq.\eqref{eq:bzbz} without the contribution from the collision terms

-Now, using $\partial_\mu T^{\mu\nu}=0$, we can replace the LHS of Eq.\eqref{FEMT} by $\partial_\mu T_f^{\mu\nu}\rightarrow -\partial_\mu T_\phi^{\mu\nu}$.
+where $T^{\mu\nu}_f$is the fluid contribution to the energy momentum tensor.
+Now, using $\partial_\mu T^{\mu\nu}_\mathrm{total}=0$, we can replace the LHS of Eq.\eqref{FEMT} by $\partial_\mu T_f^{\mu\nu}\rightarrow -\partial_\mu T_\phi^{\mu\nu}$.
 Recall that we seek to determine the terminal bubble wall velocity.
-In this case, the field configuration in the bubble wall reference frame is time independent and is also coordinate independent outside of the bubble wall.
-Thus, any terms containing derivatives in the LHS of the integral will vanish, leaving only $\Delta V$
+In this case, the field configuration in the bubble wall reference frame is time independent.
+Integrating the equations along the direction normal to the bubble wall integral of the LHS Eq.\eqref{FEMT} is

+To get a more simplified expression, one should also notice that the field configuration is also coordinate-independent outside of the bubble wall.
+Thus, any terms containing derivatives in the RHS of the Eq.\eqref{eq:conser} will vanish.
+Taking $\nu=z$ the RHS of Eq.~\eqref{eq:conser} then becomes the difference of the potential